 A bronchoscopy is a test that allows the doctor to look at your larynx (voice box) trachea (windpipe) and bronchi (branches of the airways).
-The bronchoscope is a long flexible tube with a bright light at the end and it is passed up your nose or through your mouth, past your larynx (voice box) and down your trachea.
+The bronchoscope is a flexible tube with a bright light at the end and it is passed through your mouth, past your larynx (voice box) and down your trachea.
 This allows the doctor to get a clear view of the different parts of your airways.